mhekkel/libzeep/docs/lib-http.md

     <a z:if="${#security.authorized()}" href="/logout" class="w3-bar-item w3-button w3-green w3-right">Logout</a>
   </div>

 We're using [W3.CSS](https://www.w3schools.com/w3css/default.asp) as CSS library, albeit we have stored a copy in our own docroot.
-The two last links in this navigation bar have the =z:if="..."= argument checking whether the current user is authorized.
+The two last links in this navigation bar have the ``z:if``"..."= argument checking whether the current user is authorized.
 These attributes help in select which of the two will be visible, login or logout, based on the current authentication state.
-The =#security= class in our =el= library has two more methods called =username= and =hasRole=.
+The ``#security`` class in our ``el`` library has two more methods called ``username`` and ``hasRole``.
 The last one returns true when a user has the role asked for.

 ```{literalinclude} ../examples/security-sample.cpp
 :language: c++